Sneha123-sri/IceCreamParlour/README.md

-# 🍦 Ice Cream Café Management System
+# 🍦 Ice Cream Cafe Management System

-A simple and modular Ice Cream Café database application built using Python and SQLite.
+A simple and modular Ice Cream Cafe database application built using Python and SQLite.
 This CLI-based system lets customers suggest new flavours, manage allergens, ingredients, and shopping cart, and allows admins to manage flavours and inventory.

 ---